-A Stage 2 Appropriate Assessment (AA) and a Flood Risk Assessment (FRA) have both been undertaken alongside the preparation of the Masterplan.
+A Flood Risk Assessment (FRA) has been undertaken alongside the preparation of the Masterplan to which the Variation relates.

-The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
 The requirement for FRA is provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (DEHLG and OPW, 2009).